 If we are unable to generate sufficient cash flow from operations in the future to service our debt, we may be required to reduce capital expenditures or issue additional equity securities.
 Our ability to make scheduled principal payments and to pay interest on our debt depends on our future operating performance, which is subject to general conditions in or affecting the hospitality industry that may be beyond our control.
-The COVID-19 pandemic negatively impacted our cash flows from operations during the period, and will continue to do so for an indeterminate period of time.
-Although our operating activities provided cash during the year ended December 31, 2020, it was primarily a result of the Honors Points Pre-Sale.
-We took precautions to secure our cash position, as discussed above, and expect to be able to meet our current obligations.
-Furthermore, we do not have any material indebtedness outstanding that matures prior to June 2024.
+The COVID-19 pandemic negatively impacted our cash flows from operations as compared to periods prior to the onset of the pandemic, and is expected to continue to do so for an indeterminate period of time; however, during the year ended December 31, 2021, we returned to a position where we were generating cash flows from our core operations.
+During 2020, we took precautions to secure our cash position, as discussed above, and, with our business recovering during 2021, we were able to repay outstanding debt borrowings on our Revolving Credit Facility and we expect to be able to meet our current obligations.
+Furthermore, we do not have any material indebtedness outstanding that matures prior to May 2025.